 A candidate would kneel, with their right hand on a crucifix placed on a Bible, and would then solemnly announce to be of neither Jewish nor Moorish descent before a religious council.
-Upon being asked, they would provide the names and birthplaces of both their parents and grandparents.
+Upon being asked, they would provide their parents’ and grandparents’ names and birthplaces.
 Two delegates of the council were then tasked with questioning the candidate’s ancestors and family members to determine if they were telling the truth.
 The process could take weeks and was susceptible to corruption, from either side.

 Exclusions and expulsions

-By the middle of the 16th century, with the Ottoman Empire raiding along the Spanish coast, the attention of the monarchy and the Inquisition turned to the converted Muslims once again.
-In 1567, King Philip II ordered them to give up their Arabic names, traditions, clothes and even prohibited the public use of their language.
+By the middle of the 16th century, with the Ottoman Empire raiding along the Spanish coast, the monarchy’s and the Inquisition’s attention again turned to the converted Muslims.
+In 1567, King Philip II ordered them to give up their Arabic names, traditions, and clothes and even prohibited the public use of their language.
 In reaction, the Moriscos organized an uprising, their second in a century.
 After the revolt was violently subjugated by the Crown, on April 9, 1609, King Philip decreed the expulsion of all the Moriscos from Spain.
-Over the following five years, the vast majority of them were banished from the peninsula, with most of them settling in Maghreb, North Africa.
+Over the following five years, most of them were banished from the peninsula, with most settling in Maghreb, North Africa.

 The death and afterlife of limpieza de sangre

 In reality, however, the consequences of the limpieza de sangre statutes remained relevant for decades after.
-Just as an example, even in 1926, the Jesuit order refused to admit to their ranks anyone who was not of the “right” race, no matter how devout a Christian they might be.
-Furthermore, Majorcan conversos were not allowed to say mass in a cathedral all the way until the beginning of the 1960s.
+For example, even in 1926, the Jesuit order refused to admit to their ranks anyone who was not of the “right” race, no matter how devout a Christian they might be.
+Furthermore, Majorcan Conversos were not allowed to say mass in a cathedral all the way until the beginning of the 1960s.
 Not surprising if one takes into consideration the fact that the Alhambra decree of 1492 was formally and symbolically revoked only as late as December 16, 1968.